Shareuhack | Best Crypto Cards 2026: 8 Ranked by Cashback, Fees & ATM (Asia-Tested)

 What is the best crypto card in 2026?

 Based on overall scoring, Ready Card (Metal) is the top recommendation, offering 0% FX fees, $800 monthly free ATM withdrawals, and 3% $STRK cashback.
 For ETH long-term holders, Ether.fi Cash lets you spend via borrowing without selling your crypto.
-For maximum cashback, Kast Card offers up to 12% returns through points and $MOVE tokens.
+For maximum cashback, Kast Card offers up to 3% USD cashback plus 2% KAST Points, but this requires the Private tier ($10,000/yr).

 What fees do crypto cards charge?